kolaczyn/fit-tracker/README.md

 - there are some layout issues on rotated iPad
 - add find feature with `fuse.js`
 - for mobile, add alternative for tooltip
+- looks bad on mobile in TDEE calculator

 - add indicators saying if e.g. your BMI is okay, give explanation what does BMI and TDEE mean and their uses cases, give instructions on how you should measure yourself
 - sometimes numbers like 102.000000003 show up - round floats to second digit after period
-- always show the scrollbar and customize it to make it fit with the theme
+- always show the scrollbar
 - start with empty gender, so the user is forced to select the correct gender
 - add fancy slide in of the content on page load
 - if a form is partilally filled it (e.g. add food) send an alert asking user if he's sure, and he'll loose progress